 The Great Giveaway—have you heard about it?
 No, its not a seasonal sale at the department store, or something you need to stand in line for.
-It’s actually a very ancient practice, and while its not actually one I’m participating in its lessons are still profound and completely appropriate for this time of year.
+It’s actually a very ancient practice that teaches about the power of giving and receiving.

 In the Potawatomi language the word for the great giveaway is minidewak, which means “they give from the heart”.
 This is an ancient ceremony and celebration where the Native Americans, and the people of the Canadian First Nations would gather and give everything away.
 Yup, simply given away, and the man doing the giving was the chief.
 He would give away his food, his clothing, his horses, his medicine, his tobacco, his pipe.

 Can you imagine being left with nothing?
 Can you imagine the great leaders of our world gathering up a bunch of people and saying, “here, take my cars, my fancy watch, and all of the money in my bank accounts”?
 You’d think they’d gone crazy, right?